the-ahuja-lab/Machine-Olf-Action/README.md

 Description of all the folders present in the repository

-### Code - Contains source code of the application
+### Code - contains source code of the application
 To run application using the source code
 1) Clone the git repository
 2) All the source code is present in the "Code" folder.